 Here is what I recommend to help you narrow down the choices, make the first year more pleasant, and not waste money.

-Decide whether you want religious or secular.
+Decide whether you want religious, secular, or non-sectarian.

 Decide whether you’ll use Common Core aligned resources.